What is The Time Limit For Filing a Wrongful Death Claim or Lawsuit? We Discuss the Statute of Limitations in a Texas Wrongful Death Case

 If a plaintiff has suffered some physical or mental incapacities that keep them from responding within the standard two year statute of limitations, the statute may be extended to accommodate.
 For example, if a man and his wife are involved in a car accident and the man dies but the wife goes into a coma for three years, her statute of limitations would likely be extended due to the fact that she was mentally or physically incapacitated and was unable to pursue a wrongful death claim on behalf of her husband.

 Wrongful death cases should not be handled by inexperienced law firms.
-Attorney Michael Grossman has over 22 years of experience in successfully litigating wrongful death claims and our attorneys can help you with your wrongful death claim as well.
+Attorney Michael Grossman has 25 years of experience in successfully litigating wrongful death claims and our attorneys can help you with your wrongful death claim as well.
 Contact Grossman Law Offices at 1-855-326-0000 (toll-free) for a free consultation.